uiano/ACT-ONE/documentation/UserManual.md

 The IDE allows to create ACT ONE specifications and to evaluate terms later.

 ## Installation
-In the folder [distribution](distribution), binaries for Windows, Linux, and Mac are provided.
+In the current [release](releases), binaries for Windows, Linux, and Mac are provided.
 Extract the distribution and run the actone script.

 ## Using the IDE